+Ward Rounds

+(This is the essential text of the article- for copyright reasons, for the original please see the British Journal of Hospital Medicine)

 The ward round is one of medicine’s most enduring rituals.
-For an activity that is, or should be central to hospital life there is little published reflection on how a ward round should be undertaken to satisfy the conflicting requirements of the participants, or even who the participants should be!
-A Pubmed search1 for ‘ward rounds’ identified 517 articles.
-This compares poorly to the relatively new concept of Laparoscopy with 75 264 articles a ratio of almost 150:1, which seems like a sad reflection of how the ward round is valued by the medical fraternity.
+Surprisingly, for an activity that is, or should be central to hospital life there is little published reflection on how a ward round should be undertaken to satisfy the conflicting requirements of the participants, or even who the participants should be.
+A Pubmed search1 for ‘ward rounds’ identified 517 articles, which compares poorly to the relatively new concept of Laparoscopy with 75 264 articles, a ratio of almost 150:1.
+This could be seen as a sad reflection of how the ward round is valued by the medical fraternity.
+Over the last few years Ward Round structure and function has come to the fore, as highlighted by the excellent Ward Rounds in Medicine Principles for best management 2 jointly published by the Royal College of Physicians and Royal College of Nursing. .

-Undoubtedly for many doctors how the ward round proceeds is more cerebellar than cerebral, that is we do it in the way that it has always been done, rather than consider how it could be done better.
-The aim of this review is to encourage a questioning of established practice, to try and improve one of the most powerful tools that we have as doctors.
+In practice many ward rounds follow a pattern that has become an established routine with little thought as to whether they are as effective is they could be.
+The aim of this article is to try and stimulate thought which will ideally be translated into action to improve the overall ward round experience.

 What constitutes a ward round?

-The more intuitive a concept the more difficult it is to describe, and any definition is easily destroyed.
-Somehow, when a medical team – this term is left vague to be rather elastic- sees a single patient on the ward at an unexpected time this is a consultation, whereas if the same team sees a large number of patients at a previously determined time they are said to be on a ward round.
-Similarly if a consultant reviews a patient individually this is a visit, but in the presence of a passive junior doctor or two the exercise has been transformed into a ward round.
-The dividing line between the two is clearly hazy and from a patient’s perspective probably of little consequence.
+It is hard to find a comprehensive definition of a ward round.
+The ideal medical ward round can be described as a time when the patient can discuss their symptoms, problems, concerns and aspirations in front of an engaged multi-disciplinary team of carers.
+This team considers the patient’s history and in conjunction with the physical examination and the results of investigations conducted so far, presents a diagnosis or differential diagnosis and agrees the management plan, treatment options and discharge plan with the patient.
+The team can also review the patient’s medications and assess how the patient will cope physically and emotionally with the diagnosis and any change of circumstance ensuring that upon discharge they will go to an environment appropriate to their needs.

-A ward round seems to be the ‘bulk’ reviewing of patients, presumably primarily designed for the organisational benefit of the medical team and/or hospital.
-Historically the ward round may have acted as a way of ensuring that the reluctant consultant actually saw his (he would have been male then) inpatients on a regular if not frequent basis2
+Because of the logistical challenges a ward round seems to be the ‘bulk’ reviewing of patients, presumably primarily designed for the organisational benefit of the medical team and/or hospital.
+Historically, according to a previous RSM president, the ward round may have acted as a way of ensuring that the reluctant consultant actually saw his (he would have been male then) inpatients on a regular, if not frequent basis3

-Because ward rounds are invariably time limited the amount of time available for each patient varies with the number needed to be seen.
-Additionally, the number of patients seen increases in almost logarithmic fashion, with more time given to those seen first regardless of clinical need.
-This differs from a clinic setting when patients are each allocated a more or less fixed time and in theory, can be given extended appointments depending on clinical need.

 Who is the ward round for?

 The answer to this question should be obvious and the ward round should be first and foremost for the patient.
 Surprisingly the literature considers the patient a passive consumer.
-There are a few studies seeing if they like what they get 3,4,5,6. but it is harder to find any asking what it is that they want.
+There are a few studies seeing if they like what they get .,4,5, It is harder to find any asking what it is that they want.
 The patient as participant remains an elusive concept.

 Every participant on the ward round could be said to have an interest in it.
-For the leader of the ward round there is the opportunity to perform role modelling 7 which sometimes can seem little more than preening.
-There are still reports of members of the team being humiliated on the ward round and this clearly fulfils the psychological needs of the bully, though it is shameful that these are not addressed through psychological and disciplinary processes.
+For the leader of the ward round there is the opportunity to perform role modelling 6 which sometimes can seem little more than preening.
+There are still reports of members of the team being humiliated on the ward round and this clearly fulfils the psychological needs of the bully, though it is shameful that these are not addressed through psychological and disciplinary processes7.